From CC to Grams: A full breakdown to Powder Conversion

 Example 1: Baking a Cake

 You need 100 cc of all-purpose flour for your cake recipe.
-You find online that the approximate bulk density of all-purpose flour is around 0.5 g/cc.
-Therefore:
+Because of that, you find online that the approximate bulk density of all-purpose flour is around 0.
+5 g/cc.

 Mass (flour) = Density x Volume = 0.5 g/cc x 100 cc = 50 g

 You'll need approximately 50 grams of all-purpose flour.
-Keep in mind that this is an estimate.
+Now, keep in mind that this is an estimate.
 The actual amount may vary slightly depending on the brand and how you measure the flour.

 Example 2: Pharmaceutical Formulation